 We offer on this day.

 To all the brave men and women who have risked their lives in the Iraq

 War, we give our heartfelt thanks to you.
 And to the families of those

 killed, may you find peace within yourselves and may the passing of

 time ease your pain.
 Pray for World peace .

-We must never let the pasing of time diminish the memory of 911.
-To all
+We must never let the passing of time diminish the memory of 911.
+To

-the surviors and family members of those that lost theirs lives, I truly
+all the survivors and family members of those that lost theirs lives, I

 Happy Thanksgiving everyone.
 I hope you have a

 joyous and blessed day.....God Bless,